 The description as quoted from the business case for transmission to Europol ("transmissions to Europol will take place on a case by case basis which is to say, not systematically or automatically but following a decision in line with data protection principles of proportionally and necessity") appears to fulfil this "case-by-case" requirement.
 Pushing all received reports onwards at the latest shortly before they expire (as explained in the PeDRA business case document) would not meet this criterion.
-Frontex' stated aim (in its replies of 14 May 2015) to transfer information to Europol within 48 hours also casts doubts on whether a true case-bycase assessment would be carried out.
-Frontex should, in line with Article 11c of its Regulation, only transfer personal data to Europol when this is necessary and proportionate on a case-by-case basis.10 Pushing on all information would not be on a case-by-case basis.
+Frontex' stated aim (in its replies of 14 May 2015) to transfer information to Europol within 48 hours also casts doubts on whether a true case-by-case assessment would be carried out.
+Frontex should, in line with Article 11c of its Regulation, only transfer personal data to Europol when this is necessary and proportionate on a case-by-case basis.
+Pushing on all information would not be on a case-by-case basis.
 Frontex should define a methodology for assessing the necessity and proportionality of transfers to Europol and update the other relevant documents accordingly.
-These recommendations apply accordingly to any possible future transfers to "other Union law enforcement agencies".